jalq1978/tta/README.md

 🎥 Long Video (4+ Minutes): www.loom.com/share/ebda3319f2fd42a6945df5e5c7fda722

 ## How It Works 🧩
 Text-to-Assistant uses a series of building blocks to create conversational AI applications.
 Each block has its own behavior and can be connected to create the desired flow.
-The available blocks include:
+The available blocks are mapped directly to Voiceflow to facilitate imediate conversion, and include:

-Start: The beginning of the application.
+* Start: The beginning of the application.
-Talk: Presents text or voice.
+* Talk: Presents text or voice.
-Listen: Captures user input (e.g., known options or entire reply).
+* Listen: Captures user input (e.g., known options or entire reply).
-Condition: Forks directions based on variable values.
+* Condition: Forks directions based on variable values.
-Set: Defines or alters variable values and states.
+* Set: Defines or alters variable values and states.
-API: Connects to external services and retrieves responses.
+* API: Connects to external services and retrieves responses.
-JavaScript: Executes JavaScript code to manipulate variables.
+* JavaScript: Executes JavaScript code to manipulate variables.
-End: The end of the application.
+* End: The end of the application.

 Text-to-Assistant will present the result in a structured format, along with a TikZ diagram to visualize the conversational AI application. 📐

 ## Let's Get Started! 🎉